 An apprentice will have no preconceived ideas of how things should be done.
 A really good one could prove invaluable to you for many years after their apprenticeship ends.

 You can train existing staff through an apprenticeship scheme

 People tend to associate apprenticeships with 16-year-old’s fresh out of high school.

 Whilst this is often the case, it is by no means a rule – in fact in 2017 only 24.6% of apprentices were under 19 years old.

 You can also offer apprenticeships to existing staff to boost their skill set or retrain them into a new position.
 Even a company CEO can take an apprenticeship!

 In 2017, 75% of employers reported that taking on an apprentice helped their business improve.

 77% kept their apprentice and offered them a permanent post.

 92% of apprentices in work felt that the apprenticeship had had a positive impact on their career, with over 90% of apprentices stepping into work or further training.

-For more information on apprenticeships contact Liam Colclough.
+For more information on apprenticeships, or to advertise your post contact Liam Colclough.